World Bank aims to replace canceled 'Doing Business' report in two years | Headlines

 World Bank aims to replace canceled 'Doing Business' report in two years

-The World Bank plans to unveil in about two years a replacement for its flagship 'Doing Business' report on countries' business climate, that was canceled after a data-rigging scandal, the bank's chief economist, Carmen Reinhart, told Reuters.
+The World Bank plans to unveil in about two years a replacement for its flagship "Doing Business" report on countries' business climate, which was canceled after a data-rigging scandal, the bank's chief economist, Carmen Reinhart, told Reuters.

-The International Monetary Fund's board backed Georgieva https://www.reuters.com/business/imf-board-resume-debate-over-georgievas-future-later-monday-2021-10-11 after a lengthy review of the allegations, but she could still be implicated in the second review.
-Reinhart said the saga has dented the credibility of the World Bank, and it would take time and effort to rebuild trust.
+The IMF's board backed Georgieva https://www.reuters.com/business/imf-board-resume-debate-over-georgievas-future-later-monday-2021-10-11 after a lengthy review of the allegations, but she could still be implicated in the second review.
+Reinhart said the saga has dented the credibility of the World Bank and that it would take time and effort to rebuild trust.

 "It's important that the metrics of credibility are not personality-based, that they're systems based," she said, adding that the bank had instituted "a lot of safeguards" over the past year after reviewing several external reports.
 "Nothing in life is failsafe but it reduces ... the capacity for misuse and abuse," she said.
 "Hopefully credibility will follow.
 You know, credibility is one thing that is difficult to establish and easy to lose.
 But time will tell."